rigetti/grove/docs/qaoa/qaoa_overview.rst

 The pyQAOA package contains separate modules for each type of problem
 instance: MAX-CUT, K-SAT, etc.
-Each problem instance is a class that inherits the main QAOA object and overrides the problem specific pieces of the algorithm: implementation of the cost function and reference hamiltonian, generating the program that evolves the reference state to the problem's ground state, and bounds for the angles.
+Each problem instance is a class that inherits the main QAOA object and overrides the problem specific pieces of the algorithm:

+- implementation of the cost function and reference hamiltonian,

+- generating the program that evolves the reference state to the problem's ground state,

+- and bounds for the angles.

 The package currently includes `maxcut_qaoa.py` which implements the cost clauses and the driver hamiltonian for the MAX-CUT cost function.

 The package is structured as follows:

-`qaoa.py` contains the base QAOA class and routines for finding the optimal rotation angles via the quantum-variational-eigensolver method.
+`qaoa.py` contains the base QAOA class and routines for finding optimal rotation angles via the quantum-variational-eigensolver method.

 The following cost functions come with the package: